-Dry eye is one of the most common forms of eye irritation in the United States, affecting nearly 5 million Americans over the age of 50.
+Dry eye is one of the most common forms of eye irritation in the United States, affecting nearly 5 million American over the age of 50.
 It usually occurs when a person does not produce enough tears to properly lubricate their eyes.
 While mild symptoms may come and go due to allergies and other temporary environmental factors, long periods of unaddressed dry eye can lead to serious problems, including vision impairment.
 Because of this danger, dry eye should be taken very seriously.
 The ophthalmologists at Seaside Ophthalmology in Brunswick, GA, offer several dry eye treatments that can alleviate your discomfort and prevent more serious repercussions.

 What Is Dry Eye?